ROOT™ Periodontal & Implant Centers

 There are three primary types of biopsies that are performed to diagnose oral cancer, which include the following:

-• Excisional biopsy: Excisional biopsies are typically performed if the lesion is 1cm or smaller in diameter, is surgically accessibly, and seemingly benign.
+• Excisional biopsy: Excisional biopsies are typically performed if the lesion is 1cm or smaller in diameter, is surgically accessible, and seemingly benign.

 • Exfoliative cytology: A sample of cells is scraped from the suspected area.
 Once collected, the sample is examined under a microscope.
 If abnormal cells are discovered, a deeper biopsy will be required.